attearturo/Prodoc/README.md

 # Prodoc
-Web app to create and manage design projects while you build the whole documentation in the process.using React for frontendNode.js and Firebase for the storage and server client connection
+Web app to create and manage design projects while you build the whole documentation in the process.

+The app is using React for frontend and Node.js/Firebase for the storage and server client connection.